chb/indivo_server/doc/sphinx/source/authentication.rst

 In-Browser Connect Authentication
 ---------------------------------

-Connect-style authentication enables applications running framed within the Indivo UI to make API calls solely using javascript, without having to navigate the oAuth dance.
+Connect-style authentication enables user applications running framed within the Indivo UI to make API calls solely using javascript, without having to navigate the oAuth dance.
 Connect-style authentication works as follows:

 * When the Indivo UI app opens a user app within its iframe, it acquires a set of oAuth credentials that allows the UI app